 Decision trees, due to their long-tail visuals, work best for small data sets, low-stakes decisions and concrete variables.
 Because of this, common decision tree use cases involve augmenting option pricing -- from mortgage lenders classifying borrowers to product management teams quantifying the shift in market that would occur if they changed a major ingredient.

-Besides sales functions, Apriori algorithms are favored by e-commerce giants, like Amazon and Alibaba, but are also used for searcher intent by sites like Bing and Google to predict searches by correlating associated words.
+Apriori algorithms can also determine that purchase of A (bread) is only 10% likely to lead to the purchase of C (corn).
+Marketing teams can use this information to inform things like product placement strategies.
+Besides sales functions, Apriori algorithms are favored by e-commerce giants, like Amazon and Alibaba, but are also used to understand searcher intent by sites like Bing and Google to predict searches by correlating associated words.

 The K-means algorithm is an iterative method of sorting data points into groups based on similar characteristics.
 For example, a K-means cluster algorithm would sort web results for the word civic into groups relating to Honda Civic and civic as in municipal or civil.

 K-means clustering has a reputation for accurate, streamlined groupings processed in a relatively short period of time, compared to other algorithms.
 K-means clustering is popular among search engines to produce relevant information and enterprises looking to group user behaviors by connotative meaning, or IT performance monitoring.

 Semi-supervised machine learning algorithms

 Semi-supervised learning teaches an algorithm through a mix of labeled and unlabeled data.
 This algorithm learns certain information through a set of labelled categories, suggestions and examples.
 Semi-supervised algorithms then create their own labels by exploring the data set or virtual world on their own, following a rough outline or some data scientist feedback.